Recent results on the Kobayashi and Green-Griffiths-Lang conjectures: Projectivization of a directed manifold

 \section{Projectivization of a directed manifold}

 \plainsubsection 5.A.
-The $1$-jet fonctor| The basic idea is to introduce a fonctorial process which produces a new complex directed manifold $(\swt{X},\swt{V})$ from a given one~$(X,V)$.
+The $1$-jet functor| The basic idea is to introduce a functorial process which produces a new complex directed manifold $(\swt{X},\swt{V})$ from a given one~$(X,V)$.
 The new structure $(\swt{X},\swt{V})$ plays the role of a space of $1$-jets over~$X$.
-Fisrt assume that $V$ is {\em non singular}.
+Fisrt assume that $V$ is {\em non-singular}.
 We let

 be the projectivized bundle of lines of $V$, together with a subbundle $\swt{V}$ of $T_{\swt{X}}$ defined as follows: for every point $(x,[v])\in \swt{X}$ associated with a vector $v\in V_x\ssm\{0\}$,